• Home

 Chocolate chips, gluten free flour, vegetable oil, milk, dark brown sugar, vanilla, baking soda, kosher salt and cornstarch water in separate glass bowls.

 • Vegetable Oil- This recipe contains zero butter or vegan baking stick!
 You can replace with canola oil but keep in mind, it may change the flavor.
-For cookies with olive oil, check out my Olive Oil Cookies!
+For desserts with olive oil, check out my Olive Oil Cookies and my Chocolate Olive Oil Cake!

 • Cornstarch and Water- These are eggless cookies so this mixture helps bind everything together.